Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Conclusion

 \bmhead{Acknowledgments}

-This work was sponsored by grants from National Natural Science Foundation of China (Grant No. 52172308, 62192751), Department of Transport of Hubei Province (Contract No. 2022-11-4-4), and the 111 International Collaboration Program of China under Grant No. BP2018006.
+This work was sponsored by grants from National Natural Science Foundation of China (Grant No. 52172308, 62192751), Knowledge Innovation Program of Wuhan (Grant NO. 2023010201010093) and Department of Transport of Hubei Province (Contract No. 2024-81-3-10).